 Tip: Bring your own towel, because they cost extra.

 I created a free itinerary specifically for driving the Golden Circle in winter.
 It includes the grid coordinates to all the parking locations and a timeline.
-Access by inserting your email below.
-Print it and bring it on your Iceland travels!
+Send me an email to access! firstname.lastname@example.org

 If you liked this article, share it with a friend and leave a comment below.
 Do you have plans to visit Iceland anytime soon?